Toubul: Toubul and surrounding

 The Toubul Ibudhou Sorarel and Yangoiningthou Seva Committee is celebrating the Ibudhou Yangoiningthou Lai Haraoba every year since the time immemorial.
 Each and every household of Toubul take part in the 10–15 days celebration.
 Maiba and Maibee play important roles by rendering the best services to the Ibudhou Yangoiningthou during these days with the offerings of flowers, fruits and vegetables followed by Lai Haraoba Jagoi (a typical Manipuri dance).
 At the end of the festival, it is very common to conclude with a sporting event such as Mukna (a kind of wrestling).

 Geography, vegetation and climate

-The east of Toubul is a sight to behold covered with the lush green surrounding and an amazing place to hang out for fresh air and cool breeze.
-The weather of Toubul is available in the given link Weather of Toubul.
-The surrounding of Toubul and distances around it is available at Distance info.
+The east of Toubul is covered with lush greenery.

 The villagers depend on the fishing mainly at the surrounding.
-The food security and the hurdles faced by the villages are highlighted here the-trade-off-between-food-security-and-development.
+The food security and the hurdles faced by the villages are highlighted in a 2010 report.
 But the polluted water devastates both fish and human.

 In 2012, a rare bird species, Glossy Ibis, has been spotted in and around Toubul.

 The juxtaposition of Toubul and Loktak is a well known natural habitat of numerous species of wild and migratory birds.
 It is feared that this well balanced eco-system may be disturbed by human advances and called for protection.